Skip to main content

 At [Dealership Name], service advising means keeping customers informed while the shop stays productive.
 That mix of clear updates and repair-order discipline is exactly where I do my best work.

-Swap generic duties for two real moments from your background.
-A calm handoff, a difficult estimate call, or a clean write-up says more than broad claims about people skills.
+Replace generic duties with two specific examples from your experience.
+A calm handoff, a challenging estimate conversation, or an organized write-up provides more credibility than broad claims about people skills.

 See example